look/query-parser/tutorial/build_a_query_parser.md

    {:clause=>{:operator=>"-"@16, :term=>"hat"@17}}]}
 ```

-Transforming this parse tree into an Elasticsearch query will be a little more complicated than the previous parser, where we could use `match` directly.
+Transforming this parse tree into the Elasticsearch query DSL will be a little more complicated than the previous parser, where we could use `match` directly.
 Elasticsearch supports several combining queries (XXX: what are these called?) that allow you to combine simpler queries in complicated ways.
 In this case, we'll use the `bool` query.
 It looks like this:

 ```json
 {